+A. Flips:

-- A. Flips: - 1.
-Back Flips may ONLY be performed in tuck position only from a round off or round off back handspring(s).
+- 1. Back Flips may ONLY be performed in tuck position only from a round off or round off back handspring(s).
 Examples of skills not allowed: X-outs, layouts, layout step outs, whips, pikes, aerial walkovers, and Arabians. - Other skills with hand support prior to the round off or round off back handspring are allowed.

-$\label{lem:example:Front handsprings and front walkover through to round off back handspring back tucks are legal.$

-- ${\it 3.} \quad {\it Cartwheel tucked flips and/or cartwheel > back handspring (s) > tucks are not allowed.}$ - 4.
-Aerial cartwheels, running tuck fronts, and 3⁄4 front flips are allowed.

-Clarification: A front handspring (or any other tumbling skill) into a front tuck is illegal.

-B. No tumbling is allowed after a flip or an aerial cartwheel.
+Example: Front handspring(s) and front walkover(s) through to round off back handspring tuck is allowed. - 3.
+Cartwheel tucked flips and/or cartwheel to back handspring(s) to tuck(s) is not allowed. - Aerial cartwheels, running front tucks, and 3⁄4 front flips are allowed.
+Clarification: A front handspring (or any other tumbling skill) into a front tuck is not allowed. - B. No tumbling is allowed after a flip or an aerial cartwheel.